Vanilla-OS/vib-plugin/README.md

 Then you can modify the source in src/plugin.go to create your own plugin.

+We recommend adding the `vib-plugin` tag to your repo so that it can be discovered by other people.

 ## Plugin requirements
 src/plugin.go explains all requirements for plugins with code examples.
 A short tldr: